 The Big Hole Battlefield National Monument, near Wisdom, is the site of the 1877 battle between Colonel John Gibbon’s troops and Chief Joseph’s Nez Perce Indians.
 One of Montana’s three units of the Nez Perce National Historic Park, the Big Hole Battlefield features a visitor center, museum and battlefield tours.
 Overnight Butte.

 Glacier National Park, in the northwest corner of Montana, features the spectacular 88.5 KM Going-To-The-Sun Road and over 1126 KM of foot and horse trails.
-Stunning mountains, abundant wildlife and crystal lakes are the jewels of this International Peace Park.
+Stunning mountains, abundant wildlife and crystal lakes are the jewels of this park.
 Overnight Glacier or Flathead Valley.

 Day 10 - Glacier National Park to Lewiston

 Near Spalding, the Nez Perce National Historic Park brings alive the history of the Nez Perce Indians that reside here.
 Overnight Lewiston.

 Hells Canyon a National Recreation Area is North America's deepest river gorge.
 Jet boat excursions and river trips are available in Lewiston, Whitebird and Riggins.
 Overnight in Riggins.